ramy-ibrahim-ahmed/Library-management-system/README.md

-# 📚Library management system in functional paradigm by F#
+# 📚Library management system in F#

 Building a library management system desktop application with functional programming paradigm powered by F#.